-Packed backpacks typically weigh between 40-60 pounds, ideally this is 30-40% of your body weight.
+Packed backpacks typically weigh between 30-40% of your body weight, at a minimum around 40 pounds.
 This varies person to person based on size, stature and physical ability.

 Instruction and Skills

 Previous backpacking experience is not necessary.
 We will teach you the skills for backcountry travel both interpersonal and technical skills.
 For more details please read Attending Outward Bound.